Skip to main content

 1 mentions Positive Neutral Negative

-The game's optimization is notably poor, with frequent FPS drops that significantly hinder gameplay, making it unplayable for some users.
+The game's optimization is notably poor, with frequent FPS drops that hinder gameplay, making it unplayable for some users.

 • “The game has really bad optimization; there are frequent FPS drops, making it unplayable.”